-34. The CTR includes the steps that Maret proposes to take to minimize the increased traffic caused by the proposed project and its impact.
+37. The CTR includes the steps that Maret proposes to take to minimize the increased traffic caused by the proposed project and its impact.
 For instance, it will require players at its games and practices to arrive and depart primarily in school buses.
 It has also limited the numbers of players and coaches that will use the field and has agreed to a 30-minute buffer between games so that there will be no overlap.
 It has agreed to work with nearby St. John’s College High School to avoid scheduling games at the same times.
 It will provide parking lot flag persons and, when warranted, traffic control officers to direct traffic at peak periods.
 Its parking lot will accommodate approximately 48 cars, and its survey indicates that ample on-street parking will continue to be available.
+The Office of Planning concludes that the location of the parking lot “is reasonable due to the lot’s irregular shape, its topography, and the program of use for the site,” and “the proposed screening of the parking lot would mitigate potential visual impacts” (Ex.
+224, page 11).
 Maret will provide bike racks on the site and encourage coming to and leaving the fields by bicycle, bus, or on foot.

-35. The CTR also identified some traffic infrastructure improvements that could also be beneficial, including improving the timing for the signal lights at the Utah Avenue/Nebraska Avenue intersection, making lane and parking changes at the Military Road/27th Street intersection, and adding traffic calming measures on Nebraska Avenue.
+38. The CTR also identified some traffic infrastructure improvements that could also be beneficial, including improving the timing for the signal lights at the Utah Avenue/Nebraska Avenue intersection, making lane and parking changes at the Military Road/27th Street intersection, and adding traffic calming measures on Nebraska Avenue.
 The Commission supports these improvements and DDOT has agreed to consider them.